jim-time/Compiler-Principles-Lab/README.md

 ```

 ## Test Assembly file
-    To begin with I suggest you to install the QtSpim (a MIPS simulator).
-    Next, run the "C--" comiler, it will leave a assembly file named "code.s" in the curreny directory.
+- Run the "C--" comiler, and it will leave a assembly file named "code.s" in the curreny directory.
-    Open the QtSpim, and load the "code.s" file.
+- Open the QtSpim, and load the "code.s" file.
-    Run and enjoy it!
+- Just run and enjoy with my mini-complier!

-## Any advise would be appreciated :)
+BTW, any advise would be appreciated :)